codepath/android_guides/Sending-and-Managing-Network-Requests.md

 ### Sending an HTTP Request (Third Party)

-There are at least two popular third-party networking libraries you should consider using.
+There are at least three major third-party networking libraries you should consider using.

 * See the [[Android Async Http Client guide|Using-Android-Async-Http-Client]] for making basic network calls.
 It is the library often used for learning Android but would not be used in a production application.